When you design that new hot app or offer services on your websites, look for a Terms & Conditions agreement to protect your business.

 You'll be able to instantly access and download the Terms & Conditions agreement.

-A Terms and Conditions agreement (known as Terms of Use or Terms of Service) will define your duties as the provider of the online service and expectations for your users.
+A Terms and Conditions agreement (known as Terms of Use or Terms of Service) is a legal document that will define your duties as the provider of the online service and set out your rules and expectations for your users.

-Depending on the nature of your website and/or mobile app, this agreement can also include other considerations such as subscription fees (if your app is a SaaS), auto-renewal fees, and limitations for users.
+Depending on the nature of your website and/or mobile app, this agreement can include details about things such as subscription fees (if your app is a SaaS), auto-renewal fees, and other important information for users.

 Specifically, this agreement will often address: